 If the Court issues the order, the Clerk is authorized and directed to deduct from the income earned on the deposit a fee not to exceed that authorized by the Judicial Conference of the United States and set by the Director of the Administrative Office of the U.S. Courts in accordance with the schedule which shall be published periodically by the Director in the Federal Register.
 This fee shall apply to all registry fund investments regardless of the nature of the case underlying the investment at the conclusion of the case.

-Note: See Standing and Administrative Orders, available at www.flnb.uscourts.gov, regarding procedures, fee information, and tax administration policies specific to registry funds.
+Note: See Standing and Administrative Orders, available online, regarding procedures, fee information, and tax administration policies specific to registry funds.

 Advisory Committee Notes

+2021 Amendment

+The amended rule includes stylistic changes to refer to applicable forms and the Local Rules Links page that provides links to various Official Forms and Local Forms.
+At the time of this amendment, the applicable Standing Order governing registry funds is Amended Standing Order No. 21.

 2020 Amendment